 In this work, we pursue two scientific goals.
 First, we seek to determine whether or not obesity is a significant risk factor for T2D and CVD.
-Second we ask if a low-carbohydrate diet (LCD) improves on standard care for T2D and CVD risk in patients with prediabetes or diabetes.
+Second, we ask if a low-carbohydrate diet (LCD) improves on standard care for T2D and CVD risk in patients with prediabetes or diabetes.
 We use causal inference tools, including the potential outcome model and mediation analysis, to quantify the impact of obesity and diet on T2D and CVD risk.
 To explore the link between obesity and T2D, we ask: what would the effect on T2D be if an individual were to change from a normal weight to an obese weight?
 Motivated by the impact of T2D in CVD risk, we seek to understand the role of T2D in mediating the effect of obesity on CVD risk.
 This mediation analysis is relevant to an individual with limited control over his or her T2D status and who wishes to identify factors that can be controlled.
 We perform mediation analysis to identify obesity as a significant risk factor for T2D and CVD and to disentangle cause-and-effect relationships in individuals with both conditions.
-Building on these questions, we are also interested in quantifying the effects of an LCD, which restricts the consumption of carbohydrates relative to the average diet (Bazzano et al., 2014), on both T2D and CVD risk.
-Several systematic reviews and metaanalyses of randomized control trials suggest beneficial effects of LCD in T2D and CVD (Meng et al., 2017; Gjuladin-Hellon et al., 2019; van Zuuren et al., 2018).
-However, the impact of LCD in a primary care setting with observational data and its cause-and-effect inferences has not been thoroughly evaluated (Unwin et al., 2020; Lean et al., 2018).
+Building on these questions, we are also interested in quantifying the effects of an LCD, which restricts the consumption of carbohydrates relative to the average diet [7], on both T2D and CVD risk.
+Several systematic reviews and metaanalyses of randomized control trials suggest beneficial effects of LCD in T2D and CVD [8-10].
+However, the impact of LCD in a primary care setting with observational data and its cause-and-effect inferences has not been thoroughly evaluated [2, 11, 12].
 As we discuss in detail later in this article, our results indicate that obesity is a significant risk factor for T2D and CVD, and that LCD can significantly lower the risks of T2D and CVD risk.

 We explore our scientific questions by analyzing clinical data from patients who visited a health clinic in the UK on two occasions.
-These patients began a low-carbohydrate diet at the first visit, and standard measurements of their health were taken at both visits.
+These patients began a lowcarbohydrate diet subsequent to the first visit, and standard measurements of their health were taken at both visits.
 Data on these patients naturally comprise a panel dataset with two time points.
 In this two-point time-series dataset, there is no control group, which poses a challenge for causal inference.
 We propose a novel approach to dealing with this challenge, "I-Rand," which estimates average treatment effect and its significance on a collection of sub-samples of our dataset.
 Each subsample contains exactly one of the two observations corresponding to each individual.
 The average treatment effect within each subsample relies on propensity score matching, and statistical significance is estimated with a permutation test.
-Such subsampling has been used previously by Hahn (2012) in the analysis of spatial point patterns.
+Such subsampling has been used previously by Hahn [13] in the analysis of spatial point patterns.
 We benchmark I-Rand against two alternative estimation methods.
-The I-Rand algorithm meets the Stable Unit Treatment Value Assumption (SUTVA) of "no-interference" for valid causal inference, unlike the pooled approach (Beck and Katz, 1995; Wilson and Butler, 2007).
-On the other hand, I-Rand permits a nonparametric estimation of treatment effect and hence is robust to the model specification as compared with difference-indifferences method (Angrist and Pischke, 2008; Bertrand et al., 2004).
+The I-Rand algorithm meets the Stable Unit Treatment Value Assumption (SUTVA) of "nointerference" for valid causal inference, unlike the pooled approach [14, 15].
+On the other hand, I-Rand permits a nonparametric estimation of treatment effect and hence is robust to the model specification as compared with difference-in-differences method [16, 17].
 Moreover, I-Rand enables us to draw inference on the significance of the estimated average treatment effect.
 We demonstrate through simulations that the I-Rand algorithm reduces error in estimates of the treatment effect compared to the pooled approach and difference-in-differences.